 STATUTORY CONTENTS.
-Minnesota Statutes contains general and permanent laws in force or yet to take effect in Minnesota as enacted through the 2014 session of the legislature.
+Minnesota Statutes contains general and permanent laws in force or yet to take effect in Minnesota as enacted through the 2020 regular session and the first, second, third, fourth, and fifth special sessions of the legislature.
 It generally does not contain special laws, local laws, appropriation acts, curative and validating acts, and temporary acts.
 However, laws relating to the counties of Anoka, Dakota, Hennepin, Ramsey, and Saint Louis are contained in the publication.
 A few temporary and local laws have been included because of the general interest in them.
 All laws not included in Minnesota Statutes can be found in Laws of Minnesota, in the volumes published in the year of their enactment.

 The revisor does not pass upon questions of law arising from the enactment of session laws.
 The session laws are integrated into Minnesota Statutes in accordance with statutory mandate.
 Occasionally, the reader may encounter statute numbers with terms such as "repealed by implication," "private," or "local."
 These are historical publication decisions.
 Currently such editing conventions are never used without a legislative mandate.
 The revisor has no authority to pass upon whether a statute has been repealed by implication.
 Therefore, many sections or parts of sections are retained in Minnesota Statutes which the legislature may have intended to repeal.
 Neither does the revisor determine the legal effect of conflicting amendments to the same section of the statutes.
-(For further explanation of treatment of conflicting amendments, see page xxxviii).
+(For further explanation of treatment of conflicting amendments, see page xxxii).
 The revisor also does not judge the constitutionality of a statute or its passage, so, except for a note to alert the reader, laws remain in Minnesota Statutes until the legislature modifies or repeals them, even if a court decides that a provision is unconstitutional.

-The text in the 2014 edition is based on editorial integration by the revisor's staff of changes in the 2012 edition by laws enacted by the legislature in 2013 and 2014.
+The text in the 2020 edition is based on editorial integration by the revisor's staff of changes in the 2018 edition by laws enacted by the legislature in 2019 and 2020.